TheMoonThatRises/55885K/README.md

 #### **Button B**

-    Resets the front fourbar.
-While resetting, the robot will be unable to perform any other actions for 1 second.
+    Currently kills the robot.

 #### **Button A**

-    Changes the sensitivy of the controller.
-Default is / 1.
-Can go up to / 3.5.
+    Holding the button will change the chassis brake mode to `BRAKE`.

 #### **Button X**